-The Bottom Line Up Front: More Meters, Less Money
+The Bottom Line: More Meters, Less Money

 The Core Formula: How to Use a Fabric Yield Calculator Per Kg